 These tools covered throughout Level have allowed me to not only see how our programs work – or are intended to work – on a more granular level, but have also allowed me to think of problems differently and approach some of my work with a different frame of mind.
 I find that to be incredibly valuable.

-Have you faced any challenges working in Data Analytics in your role?
+Have you faced any challenges in your role?

 Of course!
 Learning to code in a limited fashion, and then trying to bend it to your will, takes a great deal of practice and patience.
-There are basic functions that I was more comfortable in while using Excel, but to go beyond that, R was my tool of choice, and with work, it continues to help me in my career.
+There are basic functions that I was more comfortable in while using Excel, but to go beyond that, R was my tool of choice, and with work, it continues to help me in my career in data analytics.

 What’s your day to day look like?
 What is expected of you as the Logistics Analyst?